 Annelie Frank, Fojo’s own expert on fact-checking, worked as an expert mentor on the Rwanda Media Programme for two weeks recently.
+Being an expert mentor in Rwanda entails offering your expertise on a voluntary basis.
 We asked her what it was like to be an expert mentor for Fojo in Rwanda.

 Mostly professional journalists from the 25 media houses that are part of Fojo’s programme in Rwanda, but also teachers at the journalism school and staff from PAX Press, Fojo’s main partner organisation in Rwanda.
 I also taught students.
 It was a privilege to meet professionals in the Rwandan media industry in this way and to have the opportunity to discuss fact-checking with them.
 We had a lot of interesting discussions about for example how disinformation often changes to misinformation, the difficulties in sorting malinformation from relevant information and the role of journalism in the ongoing information war about Ukraine and Russia.